ashish-chopra/angular-gauge/README.md

 Setting up the development environment is easy:

 ```
+# clone and setup the project dependencies
 git clone https://github.com/ashish-chopra/angular-gauge.git
 npm install
 npm install -g gulp

+# runs a development server at port 3000 (default) and host the examples directory
 gulp

+# use following command to run test suite once and exit
+gulp test

+# use following command to run the test suite and wait for changes (useful while development)
+gulp tdd

 ```
 `gulp` command will run a development server at port `3000` on your machine, then you can browse the bundled `examples` at `http://localhost:3000`.